Last Updated on April 26, 2023

-Also known as the Horgi, Corgsky, Siborgi, or Huggy, this charming and extremely cute dog is known for being intelligent, alert, social, and friendly.
+Also known as the Horgi, Corgsky, or Siborgi, this charming and extremely cute dog is known for being intelligent, social, and friendly.

 Read on to know more about this adorable crossbreed.

-- How much do Corgi Husky mixes cost?
+- 9 How much does a Horgi cost?

 The Corgi Husky mix’s origin